savonrb/savon/README.md

 And if you find any problems with it or if you think something's missing,
 feel free to [help out and improve the documentation](https://github.com/savonrb/savon/tree/master/docs).

-Donate icon from the [http://thenounproject.com/noun/donate/#icon-No285](Noun Project).
+Donate icon from the [Noun Project](http://thenounproject.com/noun/donate/#icon-No285).